The Birth Order Book

 The Birth Order Book: Why You Are the Way You Are is a 1982 non-fiction book by Christian psychologist Kevin Leman on birth order and its potential influence on personality and development.
 An updated and revised version of the book was published in 1998 through Baker Publishing Group.
 Leman first learned about birth order while a student at the University of Arizona.
-Several notable psychologists including the founder of birth order theory Alfred Adler, and Jules Angst have disputed the effects of birth order on personality and other outcomes.
+Several notable psychologists including the founder of birth order theory Alfred Adler, and Jules Angst have disputed the effects of birth order on personality and other outcomes, attributing personality to the child's perception of their own birth order.

 Synopsis

 In the book, Leman details four types of personality based upon an individual's birth order: First Born, Only Child, Middle Child, and Last Born.
 Only Child types are considered to be a form of the First Born personality type, but "in triplicate".